Photographic developer: Other developing agents

+Lithographic developers

 The original lithographic developer was based upon a low sulfite/bisulfite developer with formaldehyde (added as the powder paraformaldehyde).
 The very low sulfite, high hydroquinone and high alkalinity encouraged "infectious development" (exposed developing silver halide crystals collided with unexposed silver halide crystals, causing them to also reduce) which enhanced the edge effect in line images.
 These high energy developers had a short tray life, but when used within their tray life provided consistent usable results.

 Modern lithographic developers contain hydrazine compounds, tetrazolium compounds and other amine contrast boosters to increase contrast without relying on the classic hydroquinone-only lithographic developer formulation.
 The modern formulae are very similar to rapid access developers (except for those additives) and therefore they enjoy long tray life.
-However, classic lithographic developers using hydroquinone alone suffers very poor tray life and inconsistent results.
+However, classic lithographic developers using hydroquinone alone suffer very poor tray life and inconsistent results.

 Development

 A black and white photographic print in a tray while being processed after exposure to light under a photographic enlarger.
 Typically three trays are used containing either developer, stop bath, or fixer, in that order.
 The print must then be rinsed in water to remove the fixer.

 The developer selectively reduces silver halide crystals in the emulsion to metallic silver, but only those having latent image centres created by action of light.
 The light sensitive layer or emulsion consists of silver halide crystals in a gelatin base.
 Two photons of light must be absorbed by one silver halide crystal to form a stable two atom silver metal crystal.
 The developer used generally will only reduce silver halide crystals that have an existing silver crystal.
 Faster exposure or lower light level films usually have larger grains because those images capture less light.
 Fine grain films, like Kodachrome, require more light to increase the chance that the halide crystal will absorb at least two quanta of light as they have a smaller cross sectional size.
-Therefore, silver halide crystal size is proportional to film speed.
-The metallic silver image has dark (black) appearance.
+Therefore, silver halide crystal size is proportional to film speed.The metallic silver image has dark (black) appearance.

+Fixing

 Once the desired level of reduction is achieved the development process is halted by washing in a dilute acid and then the undeveloped silver halide is removed by dissolving it in a thiosulfate solution, a process called fixing.
 Most commercial film developers use a dual solution or "push" (pushes the films speed) development (compensating developer, like Diafine) procedure where the reducing agent e.g. hydroquinone solution soaks into and swells the gelatin then the film is introduced into the alkaline solution which activates (lowers reduction potential) of the developer.
 The areas with the most light exposure use up the tiny amount of developer in the gelatin and stop making silver crystal before the film at that point is totally opaque.
 The areas that received the least light continue to develop because they haven't used up their developer.
 There is less contrast, but time is not critical and films from several customers and different exposures will develop satisfactorily.